shib1111111/ToDo-List/README.md

 # ToDo List App

-This is a simple web application for managing a todo list.
+This is a simple web application for managing a to-do list.
 It allows users to sign up, log in, add tasks, update tasks, and delete tasks.

 ## Features